 What’s incarnation God to do with it?
 We argued (with many others) for an Incarnation-anyway view of the universe.
 God creates because he wants to unite creation to himself incarnationally.
 But it’s Incarnation that is the primary end of creation.
 We get implicated (and so perfected and brought into union with God) in the Incarnation.
 Incarnation isn’t just (or even primarily) about fixing what’s wrong with the world on account of sin.
 Incarnation was always God’s plan and means of bringing creation to fulfillment.

 That said, this primal ‘first-act’ of creation, this diffusing of divine energies (I’m grabbing what terms I can), this collective soul or archetype of creation, this ‘Adam Kadmon’ (the original Adam) or as Philo described it, this “[immaterial] man of God,” is the first and foremost act by which creation is made a suitable context for Incarnation.
 Christ is the “firstborn of creation” not only in the commonly held sense of his having “preeminence” within the created order, as true as that is.
-In addition to preeminence, as “firstborn of creation” Christ is the Incarnate One as archetype of humanity through whom all things are created and in whom they have their being and find their final fulfillment (cf. Rom 8.19-21).
-Creation from its beginning is a kind of Incarnation, a step toward eventual Incarnation.
-Incarnation begins as an act of incarnational intention and preparation.
+In addition to preeminence, as “firstborn of creation” Christ is the archetype of creation through whom all things are created and in whom they have their being and find their final fulfillment (cf. Rom 8.19-21).
+Creation from its beginning is a kind of Incarnation in as much as it is a step toward eventual Incarnation, an act of incarnational intention and preparation.
 It starts out by being that which is a suitable context for Incarnation.

 I’ve balked at Dwayne’s idea here because Paul would never have agreed with Philo that the Logos is created.
 So there’s no need for a “created” principle of unity within the created order.
 What would it even be?
 I still don’t know.
 But let me offer two reasons for thinking something like this is the case.